gravitational/teleport/rfd/0087-access-request-notification-routing.md

 Using `suggested_reviewer` implies the user knows which plugin will be used to send the access request.
 The string has to make sense and be allowed by the plugin.
-Today most plugins support email addresses and reject other recipients, but some are just ignoring the field (pagerduty).
+Today most plugins support email addresses and reject other recipients, but somes are just ignoring the field (pagerduty).
 We might want to clarify what can be entered in this field and how different plugins are reacting to it so user has insights on what to type and what to expect.